 The member view

 The members section provides an overview of all members assigned to the project.
-For each member, you get information about the allocated budget, the billable hourly rate, the hourly cost of each member, the number of hours remaining, the percentage of progress, the labour costs (hourly cost x worked hours) and the billable amounts.
+For each member, you get information about the allocated budget, the billable hourly rate, the hourly cost of each member, the number of hours remaining, the percentage of progress, the labor costs (hourly cost x worked hours) and the billable amounts.

 The service view